Chart Color Schemes

 Donvale - Park Orchards is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, Donvale - Park Orchards' population is approximately 16,780.
-This figure represents an increase of 505 people since the 2021 Census, which recorded a population of 16,275.
-The growth is inferred from ABS estimates: 16,778 in June 2024 and an additional 90 validated new addresses post-Census.
-This results in a density ratio of 806 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
-Donvale - Park Orchards' growth of 3.1% since the 2021 Census exceeds the SA3 area's 2.5%, making it a regional growth leader.
-Overseas migration was the primary driver for this population increase.
+Donvale-Park Orchards' population is approximately 16,780 as of November 2025.
+This represents an increase of 505 people since the 2021 Census, which reported a population of 16,275.
+The growth is inferred from ABS estimated resident population figures for June 2024 and additional validated addresses since the Census date.
+The population density is around 806 persons per square kilometer, similar to averages in other areas assessed by AreaSearch.
+Donvale-Park Orchards' growth of 3.1% since the 2021 census exceeds the SA3 area's growth rate of 2.5%.
+Overseas migration was the primary driver of population growth during this period.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024, with 2022 as the base year, and VIC State Government's Regional/LGA projections from 2023 adjusted using weighted aggregation for areas not covered by ABS data.
-Future trends suggest a population increase just below the national median to 2041, with Donvale - Park Orchards expected to expand by 724 persons, recording a total gain of 4.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises Victorian State Government Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Future population trends suggest a median national area increase, with Donvale-Park Orchards expected to expand by 724 persons to 2041, reflecting a total gain of 4.3% over the 17-year period.

 Frequently Asked Questions - Population